Tarot scenario

 Keep the reading flow short first.
 Expand these notes after you have a result or if your question needs safer wording.

-Weekly Tarot Spread is for someone planning a week and wanting a reflective structure before choosing priorities.
+Weekly Tarot Spread for Theme, Challenge, and Priority is for someone planning a week and wanting a reflective structure before choosing priorities.
 The useful job is separating the week's theme, pressure point, and one priority that deserves attention.
 Use this scenario as a reusable frame for weekly tarot spread, week ahead tarot reading, weekly tarot layout, and planning reflection while your own result stays private by default, so the guidance stays useful without turning the reader wants a weekly reset without turning the whole week into a fixed prediction into a shared personal page.

 • Use this when the reader wants a weekly reset without turning the whole week into a fixed prediction.